 - Grottoli, A., Beccaccioli, M., Zoppis, E., Fratini, R. S., Schifano, E., Santarelli, M. L., … Reverberi, M. (2020).
 Nanopore Sequencing and Bioinformatics for Rapidly Identifying Cultural Heritage Spoilage Microorganisms.
 Frontiers in Materials, 7, 14. https://doi.org/10.3389/fmats.2020.00014

 Alessandro Grottoli – Bioinformatician e molecular biologist

 Alessio Albanese – Bioinformatician e computational biologist

-Enrolled in the Master of Science Degree Course in Quantitative and Computational Biology, he graduated in 2019 in Bioinformatics at the University of Rome “la Sapienza”.
+MSc graduate in Quantitative and Computational Biology, he pursued his bachelor degree in 2019 in Bioinformatics at the University of Rome “la Sapienza”.
 Since then he has actively been collaborating with SARA, developing and maintaining MONICA under the guidance of Luigi Faino.
 He has already participated in several international conferences to promote the use of MONICA for a safer and more sustainable agricultural supply chain.